-1. As reported to various meetings of the General Council and the TNC, Deputy Director-General Rufus Yerxa has been consulting on my behalf on issues related to the extension of the protection of geographical indications provided for in Article 23 of the TRIPS Agreement to products other than wines and spirits ("GI extension") and those related to the relationship between the TRIPS Agreement and the Convention on Biological Diversity (CBD), pursuant to the mandate relating to outstanding implementation issues in paragraph 39 of the Hong Kong Ministerial Declaration (WT/MIN without prejudice to the outcome and the positions of Members and provided that there is a readiness to engage meaningfully on technical matters.
+1. As reported to various meetings of the General Council1 and the TNC^2 , Deputy Director-General Rufus Yerxa has been consulting on my behalf on issues related to the extension of the protection of geographical indications provided for in Article 23 of the TRIPS Agreement to products other than wines and spirits ("GI extension") and those related to the relationship between the TRIPS Agreement and the Convention on Biological Diversity (CBD), pursuant to the mandate relating to outstanding implementation issues in paragraph 39 of the Hong Kong Ministerial Declaration (WT/MIN(05)/DEC).
+The purpose of this note is to report on the status of these discussions.